tldr-pages/tldr/pages/common/pueue-kill.md

 `pueue kill {{task_id}}`

-- Kill a task and terminate all its children processes:
+- Kill a task and terminate all its child processes:

 `pueue kill --children {{task_id}}`